Open-Payment-Network/Zencart/README.md

 Disclaimer: Please note that we no longer support older versions of SDKs and Modules.
 We recommend that the latest versions are used.
-This Module can only be used for Hosted Integrations.
-It does not support Direct Integrations.

 # README